Particular/docs.particular.net/samples/sql-persistence/saga-rename/sample.md

 ### Reply Saga

-The timeout saga sends a timeout at startup.
-It will be renamed from `MyNamespace1.MyReplySagaVersion1` to `MyNamespace2.MyReplySagaVersion2`.
+The timeout saga sends a request at startup and then handles the response for that message.

+This Saga will be renamed from `MyNamespace1.MyReplySagaVersion1` to `MyNamespace2.MyReplySagaVersion2`.

 This scenario is necessary to illustrate how, when the [reply message](/nservicebus/messaging/headers.md#saga-related-headers-replying-to-a-saga) is received, its header needs to be translated over the new saga name.